aadams149/Reflecting-Pool/README.md

 - ✅ **Works offline** — after initial setup
 - ✅ **Your data, your control** — everything stored locally

 **Music feature note**: Only song/artist names (e.g., "Everlong Foo Fighters") are sent to the iTunes API for metadata lookup.
-No journal text or context is shared.
+No journal text or context is ever shared.

 ---